Hurricane Season 2024

 Emergency Shelters open when determined by Emergency Management officials.
 Not all shelters are always open.
 Local radio and TV stations will announce which shelters are open during a storm.
 Pet-friendly shelters will be available for every storm, although locations may vary.
 No registration is required.
 Visit www.leegov.com/storm for the latest information at the time of a storm event.

-Shelters in Estero are at:
+Shelters in or near Estero are sometimes activated at:

 • Estero Recreation Center, 9200 Corkscrew Palms Blvd